MpuzaInc/Machine-Learning-Fundamentals/README.md

 ---
 # 🧼 2.
 CLASSIFICATION MODEL
-This project focuses on classifying banknotes as authentic or forged using machine learning algorithms.
+AS We learn by doing real project, This Bank note classification project focuses on classifying banknotes as authentic or forged using machine learning algorithms.
 It uses a dataset containing features extracted from images of banknotes, including statistical properties like variance, skewness, kurtosis, and entropy.

 🧠 Models Used:
 - K-Nearest Neighbor (KNN)